jpegleg/dwarven-toolbox/README.md

 The `gold` program from the dwarven-toolbox is used to generate an on-disk password seed, which is transformed with `daggeron`, `daggeroff`, and `greataxe` before used along with the salt in the PBKDF2.
 The division from greataxe technically weakens the strength of the input key material, but a calculated risk in this case to increase the obfuscation of the input key material.
-This obfuscation can of course be removed or adjusted, one of the benefits of using dwarven-toolbox is that we are able to use "tweakable" and "scriptable" encryption.
+This obfuscation can of course be removed or adjusted, one of the benefits of using dwarven-toolbox is that we are able to use encrypt within our scripts effectively.

 The input file is removed with the GNU/linux "shred" program, and the ciphertext file is created from the original file name + a_$(date +%Y%m%d%H%M%S%N), so the ciphertext files have a timestamp built into the file name.